 The Canon EOS 90D is a versatile APS-C DSLR camera.
 It takes sharp, clear images with a relatively high dynamic range and little noise, even at high ISO settings.
 It's also equipped with an autofocus system that delivers very good performance in photography and does a remarkable job of tracking and maintaining focus on subjects in 4k and FHD video.
 It's comfortable to operate and has a well-laid-out menu system that's easy to navigate.
 Unfortunately, it's quite bulky and does poorly smoothing out camera shake while recording.

-The Canon 90D is decent for travel photography.
-Images are detailed and fairly low in graininess as you increase camera ISO, though image sharpness does decrease at high ISO levels.
-It has a wide shutter speed range, allowing you to freeze the movement of fast-moving subjects or take long-exposure shots with relative ease.
+The Canon 90D is good for travel photography if you don't mind a bulkier kit.
+Image quality is very good overall.
+Though it doesn't have the best noise handling in low light, you can still get great results.
 Its autofocus system is also reasonably quick, reliable, and consistent, and it has sufficient battery life to last you throughout extended shooting sessions.
 Unfortunately, it's quite bulky, which can make it a hassle to carry around, though it's comfortable to use.

-The Canon 90D is a satisfactory option for landscape photography.
-It offers good overall image quality, with a high dynamic range and good color accuracy out-of-the-box, though some users may notice a decrease in sharpness at high ISO levels.
+The Canon 90D is decent for landscape photography.
+It offers good overall image quality with a relatively wide dynamic range, though it isn't the best low-light option, depending on your lens.
 Also, its fully articulated screen is easy to see even under direct sunlight.
 It feels quite comfortable to use and has a weather-sealed construction.
 Unfortunately, some of its controls feel slightly sluggish, and the camera's bulky design can make it challenging to carry around for extended periods.

 The Canon 90D is a good option for sports and wildlife photography.
 Image quality is good overall, and its decently high maximum shooting speed, combined with its fast maximum shutter speed, make it easy to capture clear images of fast-moving subjects.
 Its autofocus system also does a good job of acquiring and maintaining focus on faces and objects.
 It's comfortable to operate, though some of its controls are a little sluggish, and its bulky size can present a bit of an annoyance.

-The Canon 90D is okay for vlogging.
+The Canon 90D isn't meant for on-the-go vlogging.
 While it's quite heavy and bulky, it does have a fully articulated screen that allows you to monitor what's being recorded even when the camera is facing you.
 Video quality in 4k is sharp and clear, though it performs slightly worse in FHD.
 Its autofocus system does an excellent job of acquiring and maintaining focus on faces.
 However, it can struggle to smooth out camera shake while recording handheld video.

 The Canon 90D is good for studio video work.
 Video quality in 4k is good, with sharply rendered object edges and surfaces and decent visual noise handling capability.
 FHD recording quality is slightly inferior, though still okay overall.
 Its autofocus system does an exceptional job of tracking moving subjects, too.
 The menu system is easy to navigate while the camera itself features a wide range of inputs for accessories, including a clean HDMI output for using an external recorder without any overlays, as well as headphone and microphone jacks.